alignedfibers/TheNotebook/NVK80_Drivers_And_Pytorch/gdm_61_file_empty.md

 ## -Realize that just using wayland stops this X-thread issue from happening.
 ## -Per my recommendation, research driverctl, and us it to bind your vfio or other driver as the correct way to do it.
 ## Do this if you want wayland but it was not letting you before.
-## Do this if you have older than 24.04 ubuntu inside qemu vm and want to use a passthrough.
+## Do this inside the vm if you have older than 24.04 ubuntu inside qemu vm and want to use a passthrough.
-## Realize the new 24.04 ubuntu 61-gdm leaves wayland enabled on the virtio gpu.
+## Realize the new 24.04 ubuntu 61-gdm leaves wayland enabled on the virtio gpu in vm without doing this.
 ## Realize I have not fully tested 24.04, and have yet to know if it disables wayland option with certain GPUs present
 ```bash
 sudo mv gdm_61-gdm.rules gdm_61-gdm.rules.old